verygenericname/SSHRD_Script/README.md

 # Other Stuff
 - [Reddit Post](https://www.reddit.com/r/jailbreak/comments/wgiye1/free_release_ssh_ramdisk_creator_for_iphones_ipad/)

-You can also set your nonce/reset your iPhone inside the ramdisk.
+You can also reset your iPhone

-set nonce: `./sshrd.sh set-nonce <generator>`

 reset: `./sshrd.sh reset`